 An Alphabetical Look at Places and Spaces around Centre County A Aaronsburg (Haines) — Philadelphia land speculator Aaron Levy laid out the village of Aaronsburg in 1786.
 It was the earliest town in what would become Centre County, along its earliest road.
 Aaronsburg’s location near the geographic center of Pennsylvania probably prompted Levy to propose […]

-Everyday Iron explores the progression from “furnace to market”, with a special emphasis on the role of the blacksmith.
-This exhibit featured a rich and wide variety of over 100 iron artifacts from CCHS, private collectors and other local historical organizations, this broad range of artifacts made of iron punctuates its importance in the economic […]
+Iron Objects of the 18th and 19th Centuries Everyday Iron explores the progression from “furnace to market”, with a special emphasis on the role of the blacksmith.
+This exhibit featured a rich and wide variety of over 100 iron artifacts from CCHS, private collectors and other local historical organizations, this broad range of artifacts made […]